Two-toed amphiuma: Behavior

-Reproduction
+Breeding

 Amphiumas breed from June to July in North Carolina and northern Florida.
 Females lay about 200 eggs in a damp cavity beneath debris, close to standing water, and they remain coiled around them during incubation (which lasts around five months).
-These eggs are laid in strings.Hatchlings are about 2 in long with three pairs of light-colored external gills soon lost after hatching.
+These eggs are laid in strings.
+Hatchlings are about 2 in long with three pairs of light-colored external gills soon lost after hatching.
 In some conditions offspring can exhibit direct development and hatch without external gills.

 In a series of three studies conducted in northern Florida, two-toed amphiuma eggs hatched in response to inundation with water, can stand without feeding for 125 days by using resources from their yolk reserves, and the eggs can retain a period of no growth and still survive after 110 days on a moist substrate.

 A study depicted seasonal lipid storage increases in males' testicular region and females' liver.

-Feeding
+Diet

 Two-toed amphiumas feed on small fish, tadpoles, crawfish, insects and insect larvae.
 They are also recorded to prey on reptiles and amphibians such as southern cricket frogs, southern leopard frogs, greater sirens, peninsula newts, water snakes of the genus Nerodia and small mud turtles.
+When feeding, they have two types of suction feeding: buccal expansion with no forward movement of the head for small prey and buccal expansion with a rapid strike, sharp teeth, and rapid twisting to subdue larger prey.
 Their hunting behavior is not thoroughly understood, but they are believed to forage actively for food and to wait under debris and in burrows for prey to approach them.
 They likely detect prey through olfaction.

-Habitat and range

-Amphiumas live in areas of shallow, heavily vegetated water in swamps, bayous, lakes, and ponds, as well as wet prairies.
-It has been found that their microhabitats largely coincide with high prey availability.
-Their range includes southeastern Virginia, eastern North Carolina, South Carolina, southern Georgia and Alabama, Florida, south Mississippi, Arkansas, Louisiana, and southeastern Texas.